| |

 While we normally think of planting small garden favorites in a raised bed, there’s no reason not to use them for one of the biggest vegetables as well: pumpkins!

 Growing pumpkins in raised beds isn’t hard, even if you don’t have much space.
-In fact, depending on the variety you choose, it can even be easier to care for them in a raised bed than it is in a pot or traditional garden plot.
+In fact, depending on the variety you choose, it can be even easier to care for them in a raised bed than it is in a pot or traditional garden plot.
 Let’s dig in!

 Benefits of Growing Pumpkins in Raised Beds